-Digital insurance trend 1: No-Code vs Code
+Digital insurance trend 1: No-Code vs. Code

-Agile change management is a must to survive in current environment.
+Agile change management is a must to survive in the current environment.
 And insurers can no longer afford to stick with long release cycles for new digital products like they did in the past.

-In contrast, no-code environments provide a ready-built starting ground for app development and accelerate the software development life cycles by an order of magnitude.
+In contrast, no-code environments provide a ready-built starting ground for app development and accelerate the software development life cycles by order of magnitude.

 Since no-code platforms make it easy for business users to build complex apps, insurance companies no longer need to outsource talent or rely on overworked IT teams for simple tasks.
-Internal software development experts can now concentrate on more difficult and creative tasks, such as improving AI algorithms and improving IT architectures.
+Internal software development experts can now concentrate on more challenging and creative tasks, such as improving AI algorithms and improving IT architectures.

 Why no-code?
 A lower total cost of ownership, accelerated speed to market, increased efficiency, and, ultimately, faster digital transformation rate.